Blog: A Visit to the Longines Watch Factory

 Wristwatch number 2,422,201 was one of a batch of six with serial numbers from 2,422,197 to 2,422,202 which, with a number of others, were invoiced on 17 February 1911 to the company Baume & Co.

 The wristwatch has a case manufactured by the Geneva company of François Borgel.
 Longines manufactured many of their own watch cases in house, a visit by the BHI in 1905 reported that there was always about 1,000kg (that's a ton!) of silver bullion in the factory being processed into cases.
 But cases made by Borgel to his patented design were recognised as being exceptionally robust and well-sealed, and Longines was a long-standing customer.
-Many officers heading to the front during the Great War selected wristwatches with Borgel cases as being the best protection for a watch destined for the mud of the trenches.
-This wristwatch was almost certainly originally bought by a British officer in the years before the Great War.
+Many officers heading to the front during World War One selected wristwatches with Borgel cases as being the best protection for a watch destined for the mud of the trenches.
+This wristwatch was almost certainly originally bought by a British officer in the years before World War One.